openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

  :alt: The fields and controls that appear when a course team member with
     discussion admin privileges clicks "Add a Post" for a divided topic.

-As a discussion team member, you can choose the visibility of your posts in topics that are divided.
+When you add a new post in discussion topics that are divided, you can choose whether all learners or a specific group of learners can see your post.
 This means that you can add a single post with information that you want everyone to see, rather than having to write a separate post for each group.
 It also means that it is possible for you to unintentionally share information with a different audience than you intended.

-.. note:: Learners do not choose the visibility of their posts.
+.. note:: Learners cannot choose the visibility of their posts.
 The visibility of learner posts is determined by the configuration of the topic they post in.
 See :ref:`Finding Out Who Can See a Post`.

 Posts that discussion team members add to unified discussion topics are always visible to all learners, regardless of what group they belong to.

 .. _Considerations When Editing Posts: